So you think you want to do a PhD…?

 - A catalogue of the stresses and competing responsibilities that drown an academic today

 - Fixed-term employment contracts are now the norm for early career academics in the UK, and I’d say the same is true in Australia.
-Not only is fixed-term employment insecure, but it also present challenges to the long term planning and development that is generally required of research and research writing/publication.
+Not only is fixed-term employment insecure, but it also present challenges to long term planning and development that is generally required of research and research writing/publication.

 - … and things can get really, really bad in the US.

 This is, sadly, one of the best snapshot of the current state of the higher-education sector in English-speaking countries that I have read in recent times.
 For a critical (damning?) evaluation of the contemporary university in Australia (UK and USA), read this.
+The state of the academic job-market has given birth to a series of articles, collectively known as “quit lit”, written by discouraged aspiring-academics:

 Rather than to discourage you, the information on this page is provided in the spirit of helping you make an informed decision.
 A caveat emptor if you will.